Coaches

 Goalie Training

-Sean Murray from Pro-Formance provides specialized goaltending coaching to WVMHA goalies.
-Sean is present at each of our goalie training sessions.
+Pro-Formance provides specialized goaltending coaching to WVMHA goalies.
 Pro-Formance is the leading goalie training company in the Lower Mainland, working with many of the area’s top athletes.

 Their coaches believe that the foundation of everything goalies learn is based on positional mastery.
 From Novice-aged beginning goalies to Pro caliber athletes, their students are taught to continually work towards improving their positioning skills.
 Stressing confident positioning is where all goalies start.
 Once positioning has been understood and demonstrated consistently, students are ready to start learning the mechanics of stance, movement, challenging shooters, rebound control, playing the puck, and directing play in the defensive end.